SepidehJafarian/WheatPhenoStats-BMWpop-/README.md

 For applications where detailed information or high numbers of plants are required.
 The PlantEye is built with high-quality standards to operate in any environment like growth chambers, labs, greenhouses, and fields.

+# Experimental Design

+the experimental design employed in this study was a Completely Randomized Design (CRD).
+Ten different genotypes were included in the experiment, with each genotype having two replications, resulting in a total of 200 plants.
+These plants were randomly distributed among the carriers within the greenhouse.
+The carriers were mobile, moving between booths that were equipped with a 3D camera and an irrigation system.
+The irrigation system was designed around the measurement of plant weight, which served as a determinant for both drought and control conditions.
+The initial weight of the plants was uniformly established at 4.2 kilograms, with a stress threshold set at 2.8 kilograms.

 # Data Collection